 The Miami metropolitan area covers three counties: Miami-Dade County, Broward County, and Palm Beach County.
 Known mostly for its beaches and nightlife, Miami is also a significant leader in finance, commerce, culture, media, entertainment, and the arts.
 Downtown Miami has one of the largest concentrations of international banks in the U.S.

 With an estimated population of 463,347 in 2017, Miami is the 6th most densely populated city in the United States.
 The Miami metro area, which includes Fort Lauderdale and West Palm Beach, is home to over six million people.
 Despite its large population, in 2008 Forbes named Miami “America’s Cleanest City” based on its excellent air quality, green spaces, clean drinking water, clean streets, and citywide recycling program.
+According to Colleen Harding with Income Realty Corporation, Miami is fast becoming one of the best cities in America to live in.
+Waterfront properties are always in high demand and because of this, Miami’s real estate returns are at a yearly 18.6%.
+Many neighborhoods have boats of condos in close proximity to single-family homes, duplexes, and multifamily properties that signal the diverse market that Miami caters to.
+Despite the pandemic, Miami properties are in demand due to low-interest rates and high buyer turnout.

 Taxes and the Economy